top of page

 Different strains of bacteria in probiotics

-Probiotic supplements contain different strains of beneficial bacteria, each with its unique benefits.
+Probiotic supplements contain different strains of beneficial bacteria, each with unique benefits.
 These strains include Lactobacillus, Bifidobacterium, and Saccharomyces, among others.

 An article from Mayo Clinic shares the importance of choosing a probiotic that meets one's specific health needs.
 It is important to note that different probiotic strains have varying contributions to gut health.